cloud-elements/devportal/docs/quickstart/createInstances.md

 - To set up automatic contact sync, enable events for this instance:
   - Set `Enable/Disable Event Notification` to true
   - Set `Event poller refresh interval` to `4`, this will set the poller to check every 4 minutes
-  - Set `Objects to Monitor for Changes` to `Contacts`, this will set the poller to monitor the Contact objects for changes.
+  - Set `Objects to Monitor for Changes` to `Contact`, this will set the poller to monitor the Contact objects for changes.
   - Set the `Event Type` to `polling`
 - Login to your Salesforce Account.